No Bystanders

 "No Bystanders" (stylized in all caps) is a song by American rapper Travis Scott from his third studio album Astroworld (2018).
 It features additional vocals from American rappers Juice Wrld and Sheck Wes.
-The song interpolates the song "Tear da Club Up" by Three 6 Mafia.
+The song samples "Jóga" by Björk and interpolates the song "Tear da Club Up" by Three 6 Mafia.

 Background

 In an interview with Rolling Stone, Scott's A&R Sickamore spoke about the song's reference to "Tear da Club Up":

 That's all Travis.
 He wanted the ultimate raging song.
 All he thought about that song was mosh pits.
 All the music we think about how it’s going to perform live.
 You always gotta think about that.
 Is it still gonna be a movie live?
 We did that song last night at Hard Summer — oh my God.
 It was one of the top songs of the night.
 There were huge mosh pits going crazy.Travis Scott has also used the phrase "No Bystanders" at his concerts to encourage people to "mosh out", dance and "rage".